Start9Labs/documentation/site/source/user-manual/ssh.rst

     You will be asked to ``Enter a file in which to save the key`` - we recommend you press ``Enter`` to use the default location

 #.
 Create a strong passphrase and save it somewhere safe, or press ``Enter`` for no passphrase

+  .. note:: The next 3 steps only apply to Linux and macOS.
+If you are on Windows, please skip down to :ref:`Registering an SSH Key<registering-an-ssh-key>`.

 #.
 It will inform you that your public key has been saved.
 Take note of this path: